Introduction

 Completeness Revisited

-For now, the sequential characterization gives us an operational test: to verify completeness,
+the page devoted to completeness.
+For now, the sequential characterization gives us an operational test.
+To verify

-we must show that any sequence whose terms get arbitrarily close together eventually reaches
+completeness, we must show that any sequence whose terms get arbitrarily close together eventually reaches a limit

 Example:

 \(\mathbb{R}^n\) (with the Euclidean metric) is complete.
-This is the Cauchy completeness axiom
+This follows from the completeness of \(\mathbb{R}\) itself by

-Completeness is the "floor" of our mathematical world; it ensures that if an algorithm suggests a limit exists
+Completeness is the "floor" of our mathematical world.
+It ensures that if an algorithm suggests a limit exists (via

 complete spaces: